Portbahn Islay

 Is the Bowmore Round Church open to visitors?

 Bowmore Round Church — formally Kilarrow Parish Church — is a functioning Church of Scotland parish church, built in 1767, at the top of Bowmore's main street.
 It is open for regular services and to visitors outside service times; the door is usually unlocked during the day.
 The church is circular in plan, the only round church on Islay, and local tradition attributes the unusual design to a desire to prevent the Devil finding a corner to hide in.
-Whether or not that story is true, the building is genuinely distinctive and worth five minutes on any visit to Bowmore.
+Whether or not that story is true, the building is distinctive and worth five minutes on any visit to Bowmore.
 It is 15 minutes' drive from our Bruichladdich properties.

 Accommodation